Minca Colombia, Sierra Nevada de Santa Marta

 While Minca used to be a no-go area during the peak of the Armed Conflict between the guerrilla and paramilitaries in Colombia, nowadays it’s considered safe.
 (Also have a look at my Colombia Safety Tips.)

-Tip: To learn more about the history of Minca and the resilience of the locals during the Armed Conflict, visit the website of the Minca Museum (which unfortunately had to close because of the pandemic).
+Tip: To learn more about the history of Minca and the resilience of the locals during the Armed Conflict, visit the website of the Minca Museum.
+(The physical museum unfortunately had to close because of the pandemic).

 You will usually see other people and motorbikes on the short hiking trail from Minca to the Oído del Mundo waterfall.

 If you plan to go all the way to Marinka, or further to Los Pinos, you may want to look for company since it’s a longer hike which can feel isolated at times.
 You can quite easily meet other travelers to team up with at the local hostels.
-Alternatively, you may want to have a look at our Colombia Solo Travelers Facebook Group (It’s mainly for women traveling alone.)
+If you are a woman traveling alone, you may want to have a look at our Colombia Solo Female Travelers Facebook Group to look for companions.

 For an all day hike, consider hiring a local guide.
 Local tour guides offer really good value for money in Colombia, and are very passionate and knowledgeable.
 Hiring a guide is also a great way to support the local economy.